axopy/axopy/doc/source/user_guide/daq.rst

 Trigno Wireless EMG System
 --------------------------

-:class:`TrignoDaq` provides access to data served by Trigno Control Utility for the Delsys Trigno wireless EMG system.
+:class:`TrignoEMG` and :class:`TrignoAccel` provide access to data served by Trigno Control Utility for the Delsys Trigno wireless EMG system.
 TCU is Windows-only, but this class can be used to stream data from it on another machine.
-TCU runs a TCP/IP server, with EMG data from the sensors on one port and accelerometer data on another.
+TCU works by running a TCP/IP server, with EMG data from the sensors on one port, accelerometer data on another, and commands/responses on yet another.
+These ports are configurable in the TCU GUI.
+The TCU program must be running before a :class:`TrignoEMG` or :class:`TrignoAccel` object is created.

-Only EMG data retrieval is currently implemented.
-The TCU must be running before a TrignoDaq object can be instantiated.
-The signal range of the Trigno wireless sensors is 11 mV (according to the user's guide), so scaling is performed on the signal to achieve an output ranging from -1 to 1.
+EMG data is sampled at 2000 Hz and is in volts (by default) with a range of ±0.011 V. This can be converted to millivolts or normalized by the max range to get a range of ±11 mV or ±1 (unitless), respectively.

+Accelerometer data is sampled at 148.1 Hz and is in g.

-You can test operation of the device by running `examples/test_trigno.py` to see if things are set up correctly -- if no errors occur, it should be ready to go.
+You can test operation of the device by running `examples/check_trigno.py` to see if things are set up correctly -- if no errors occur, it should be ready to go.